 Remember that some maintenance steps are required, according to city or state guidelines.
 For example, in New York state, buildings that are six or more stories high must have their facades inspected every five years by licensed engineers to be sure no loose bricks or other building elements inadvertently fall on passersby.
-Jobs like this should probably be outsourced, to be sure everything is kept to code (gym equipment, appliances, structural integrity, etc…)
+Jobs like this should probably be outsourced, to be sure that everything is kept to code (gym equipment, appliances, structural integrity, etc.).

 7 Habits of Highly Successful Property Managers Guide

 You will discover creative ways to identify and eliminate routines that are no longer benefiting your business.Download